pyecore/pyecore/README.rst

 EMF4CPP proposes a C++ implementation of EMF.
 This implementation also introduces Python scripts to call the generated C++ code from a Python environment.

+PyEMOFUC proposes, like PyEMOF, a pure Python implementation of the OMG's EMOF.
+If we stick to a kind of EMF terminology, PyEMOFUC only supports dynamic metamodels.
+The project does not seems to move a lot.